Honolulu: Research institutions

-Public primary and secondary schools
+Primary and secondary schools

-Hawaii Department of Education operates Honolulu's public schools.
+Hawaii State Department of Education operates Honolulu's public schools.
 Public high schools in the CDP area include Wallace Rider Farrington, Kaiser, Kaimuki, Kalani, Moanalua, William McKinley, and Theodore Roosevelt.
 It also includes the Hawaii School for the Deaf and the Blind, the statewide school for blind and deaf children.
 There is a charter school, University Laboratory School.